Is your Scheme ready for Fast Track?

-This tool shows whether your Scheme might fit into The Pensions Regulator's 'Fast Track' funding regime or what changes might be needed to pass the 'Fast Track' tests, based on the December 2022 consultation.
+This tool shows whether your Scheme might fit into The Pensions Regulator's 'Fast Track' funding regime or what changes might be needed to pass the 'Fast Track' tests, based on the Funding Code that was laid before parliament on 29 July 2024.

 You will need the following information to use this tool (approximate figures are fine, as this is an approximate model).